mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

 # Default CMI config.yml

-Please note that upon generation it uses the worlds from `server.properties`, for my test server this is called "spawn", so you have to adjust that, this shouldn't be a copy paste for your server, but an example that you can use to search through and compare data with to help you debug.
+Please note that upon generation it uses the worlds from `server.properties`, for my test server this is called "world", so you have to adjust that, this shouldn't be a copy paste for your server, but an example that you can use to search through and compare data with to help you debug.

 ```yaml
 # Language file you want to use